-The requirements for the content of the notice calling a meeting are set out in Asal. § 5-10, § 5-11b, the Regulation of 6 July 2009 No. 983 (General Meeting Regulations) § 2 and Vphl. § 5-9, second and third paragraphs.
+The requirements for the content of the notice calling a meeting are set out in Asal. § 5-10, § 5-11b, the Regulation of 6 July 2009 No. 983 (General Meeting Regulations) § 2 and Vphl. § 5-9, second and third paragraphs (the latter also applying to foreign companies for which Norway is the home state).
 The company must make certain information available on its website starting no later than the 21st day before the general meeting is to be held, cf. General Meeting Regulations § 3.

-The chairman of the board of directors must be present at a general meeting, cf. Asal. § 5-5.
+The chairman of the board of directors and the chief executive officer must be present at a general meeting, cf. Asal. § 5-5.
 Other members of the board of directors may attend a general meeting.
 The auditor must attend the general meeting if the business that is to be transacted is of such a nature that his or her attendance must be regarded as necessary, cf. Asal. § 7-5.
 The general meeting is declared open by the chairman of the board of directors or a person appointed by the board of directors, cf. Asal. § 5-12.
 If the company has a corporate assembly, the general meeting is declared open by the chairman of the corporate assembly or a person appointed by the corporate assembly.
 If the articles of association stipulate who shall be chairman of the general meeting, the general meeting is declared open by the chairman so appointed.
-Shareholders representing more than one twentieth of the share capital can, no later than seven days before the general meeting, cf. Asal. § 5-12, second paragraph.
+Shareholders representing more than one twentieth of the share capital can, no later than seven days before the general meeting is to be held, demand that the county court shall appoint a person who is to open the general meeting, cf. Asal. § 5-12, second paragraph.